HJY0315/H4G_Project/README.md

 ```
 H4G\_Project/appsettings.json
 ```
-6. Paste the 16-digit code into xxx.
+6. Add a new line {"FromPassword" : APP_PASSWORD}
+7. Replace APP_PASSWORD with the 16-digit code.
-7. Run the application:
+8. Run the application:
 ```
 dotnet run
 ```